alb3rtov/ARSE/README.md

 ## Compilation
 If you want to compile the python code you need to use **[pyinstaller](https://www.pyinstaller.org/)**, so first you need to download the **pyinstaller** module for your OS.

-Once you have **pyinstaller**, type this command to compile the code: `pyinstaller --onefile --windowed --icon=img/icon.ico main.py`.<br/>
+Once you have **pyinstaller**, type this command to compile the code: `pyinstaller --onefile --windowed --icon=img/icon.ico --name ARSE main.py`.
 It will generate a EXE file in the _dist_ directory, you have to move this EXE file to the main directory (ARSE).

 ### Download a compiled version of this program
 Here is an already compiled version: https://drive.google.com/drive/folders/1CImQizEo8yqQVQJkzuDl8Sdb3LEijBmW